eclipse-vertx/vert.x/wsver-0002/core_manual_ruby.md

 #### Writing Request Headers

-To write headers to the request, use the `put_header` method.
+To write headers to the request, add them to the Hash returned from the `headers` method:

     client = Vertx::HttpClient.new